harshdeepsinxh/LogisticsandSupplyChain-API/README.md

-# NexaRoute - Order Monitoring Dashboard
+# Logistics and Supplychain API- Order Monitoring Dashboard

 NexaRoute is a modern, high-performance order delivery and logistics tracking dashboard built with React and Leaflet.
 It visualizes city-wide order density, active fleet status, and warehouse planning metrics using a stunning Glassmorphism UI and dynamic, organic map overlays.